-To stop chasing shiny objects, get clear on exactly what you want to create in your business and what results you want to achieve.
+To stop chasing shiny objects, take a moment to get clear on what you want to create in your business and what results you want to achieve.

 Use goal setting to set your long-term vision and create short-term measurable goals.
 If you do not know what you want, you will always be chasing bright shiny objects.
 If you don’t have clear goals to work towards, you’ll constantly be chasing bright shiny objects.